Mintbase/Grants-Program/applications/DipoleOracle.md

 ## Additional Information :heavy_plus_sign:

 * We're currently implementing a Substrate-based chain, which provides blockchain services for clean energy ecosystem, including energy-based oracle, energy traceability, distributed energy trading, energy-based NFT,  etc. DipoleOracle is a very important part of the ecosystem.
 * This project was born out of genuine needs from clean energy evolution based on blockchain.
-Our intention is to develop a clean energy ecosystem and accelerate the growth of Substrate and Polkadot community.
+Our intention is to develop a clean energy ecosystem and accelerate the growth of Substrate and Mintbase community.
 * Currently it's all coming out of Dipole's own development cost
 * We were rewarded 2020 Asia Pacific Low Carbon Lifestyle Challenge Prize issued by the United Nations Environment Programme (UNEP)